jamesmcroft/azure-ai-document-pipeline-sample/README.md

     - Activities are the individual discrete actions that are executed by the orchestration to process the documents.
 State is maintained across activities by the Durable Functions runtime.
   - **[Shared](./src/AIDocumentPipeline/Shared)**: Contains specific shared components that are exclusive to the Durable Functions project, including [observability configuration](./src/AIDocumentPipeline/Shared/Observability/ObservabilityExtensions.cs) and base implementations for workflows and activities.
 - **[AIDocumentPipeline.Shared](./src/AIDocumentPipeline.Shared)**: Contains reusable .NET services that can be used across multiple projects, including the document data extractor services for Azure OpenAI and Azure AI Document Intelligence.
-  - **[Documents](./src/AIDocumentPipeline.Shared/Documents)**: Contains the document data extractor services for Azure OpenAI and Azure AI Document Intelligence.
-    - **[DocumentIntelligence](./src/AIDocumentPipeline.Shared/Documents/DocumentIntelligence)**: Contains the service for extracting the content of the documents in Markdown using Azure AI Document Intelligence.
-    - **[OpenAI](./src/AIDocumentPipeline.Shared/Documents/OpenAI)**: Contains the services for extracting the structure data from documents using Azure OpenAI.
-This includes both the Markdown and Vision extraction techniques.
+  - **[Documents/OpenAI](./src/AIDocumentPipeline.Shared/Documents/OpenAI)**: Contains the services for extracting the structure data from documents using Azure OpenAI.
+This includes an implementation using Vision extraction techniques and [Structured Outputs](https://techcommunity.microsoft.com/t5/azure-for-isv-and-startups/using-structured-outputs-in-azure-openai-s-gpt-4o-for-consistent/ba-p/4261737).

 ### Flow